OutSystems/docs-bestpractices/src/performance/queries/queries.md

 ### Remarks

-This is a very important best practice, and one that is not being used very often, mostly due to lack of experience of many developers, that feel more comfortable using Aggregates and avoid SQL queries at all cost.
+This is a very important best practice, and one that's not being used very often, mostly due to lack of experience of many developers, that feel more comfortable using Aggregates and avoid SQL queries at all cost.

 ## Avoid using isolated Aggregates

 ### Description

 Never create an action to execute an Aggregate.
 When the query is isolated in an action by itself, the Platform can't optimize the number of fields to be retrieved.

 ### Solution

 The compiler optimizer automatically detects the used fields.
-However, when calling an action whose output is an entity or record list, the entity (or entities in the case of a record list) will be fetched entirely from the DB.
+However, when calling an action whose output is an entity or record list, the entity (or entities in the case of a record list) are fetched entirely from the DB.

 ### Importance

-This is even true even if the action doesn’t read all the fields of the entity/record list.
-This will cause unnecessary database overload and unnecessary memory usage.
+This is true even if the action doesn’t read all the fields of the entity/record list.
+This causes unnecessary database overload and unnecessary memory usage.

 ### Remarks

-Please note that this invalidates code reusability - so, in some cases, (especially when the output is not large) it is better to have isolated queries instead of a lot of similar ones.
+Please note that this invalidates code reusability - so, in some cases, (especially when the output isn't large) it's better to have isolated queries instead of a lot of similar ones.

 ## Iterate only once and avoid using indexers ([ ]) over a query

 ### Description

-Iterating more than once over a query result is not a good practice.
-By doing so, the query results will be copied into the memory.
+Iterating more than once over a query result isn't a good practice.
+By doing so, the query results are copied into the memory.
 The same applies when using direct indexers (like query[2].value expressions).

 ### Solution

 If conserving server memory is necessary, try to avoid doing multiple iterations (for each, table/list records) over the same query.
-It is better to do another query in order to execute the second iteration (Note: if DB is the bottleneck, this doesn’t apply).
+It's better to do another query to execute the second iteration (Note: if DB is the bottleneck, this doesn’t apply).

 ### Importance